Assistant Professor & Core Faculty in Global and Community Health Program

 BA w/ Honors in Human Biology, Stanford University

-Population health; Social context of health inequalities; Analyzing health data
+Population health; Social context of health inequalities; Migration and health; Analyzing health data; Aging; Public policy and health; Writing

-2022 // Institute of Social Transformation Sprout Award
+2022 // UCSC Institute for Social Transformation Sprout Grant

-2022 // Research Center for the Americas Faculty Research Award
+2022 // UCSC Research Center for the Americas Faculty Research Grant

 2021 // Interdisciplinary Association for Population Health Sciences, Postdoctoral Award